Jurickson Profar Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in MLB.

-- The Rays have the seventh-ranked team ERA across all MLB pitching staffs (3.88).
+- The Rays' 3.89 team ERA ranks seventh among all league pitching staffs.

-- Rays pitchers combine to give up 134 home runs (1.1 per game), the fourth-fewest in baseball.
+- Rays pitchers combine to surrender the fourth-fewest home runs in baseball (135 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.